jiang718/GoogleCloudPubSub/README.md

 ```
 gcloud beta emulators pubsub start --host-port=maximus.cs.umn.edu:46839
 ```
-6.2 if the emulator are in a local machine
+6.2 if the server are in a local machine
 ```
 gcloud beta emulators pubsub start --host-port=localhost:8086
 ```